 Given the instability of the state foundation program over the last eight years, projections beyond the current proposed biennial budget must be considered highly speculative.
-For purposes of this forecast, we are leaving Unrestricted Grants-in-Aid (Line 1.035) unchanged for fiscal years 2020 and beyond, and Restricted Grants-in-Aid (Line 1.040) was reduced in fiscal year 2020 by \$39,832, which was the amount of a BWC safety grant received in FY2019.
+For purposes of this forecast, as mentioned above we have cut Unrestricted Grants-in-Aid (Line 1.035) for FY21 by \$433,750 for expected reduction in basic formula funding and casino revenues, but are projected those to return to FY20 amounts for FY22 and beyond.
+Restricted Grants-in-Aid (Line 1.040) was reduced in fiscal year 2020 by \$39,832, which was the amount of a BWC safety grant received in FY2019.